Tiny Rescue Dog Alerts The Neighbor And Saves His 73-Year-Old Owner When She Had A Stroke

 We do hope for a full and speedy recovery for Jeter's person so they can continue their wonderful friendship.

 This heartwarming story illustrates a fundamental psychological principle known as the 'attachment theory,' which posits that close relationships, whether with humans or animals, foster emotional security and resilience.
-Dr. John Bowlby, the pioneer of attachment theory, emphasized that secure attachments in early life lead to healthier relationships and coping strategies in adulthood.
 The elderly woman’s bond with Jeter likely provided her with a sense of safety and emotional support, which is crucial for mental health as one ages.

-For those interested in strengthening their own emotional connections, psychologists recommend engaging in activities that promote bonding, such as regular walks and playtime with pets.
+For those interested in strengthening their own emotional connections, engaging in activities that promote bonding, such as regular walks and playtime with pets, is recommended.
 These shared experiences can enhance the relationship and create a more profound sense of security, which is particularly beneficial for those who may face health challenges.

 Dogs are hyper-aware of their owners, aren't they?
 They pay attention to our state and check on us if we're okay.